kathy-t/workflow-dockstore-yml/README.md

 # workflow-dockstore-yml
-A repo that includes .dockstore.yml.
-I edited this README.
+A repo that contains a GitHub app workflow.